asmitapaul/Demo_Repo/README.md

 #Learning Git

-I am trying to get the basics of Git
+Hi, I am trying to get the basics of Git